 11. Arrangements for SEN in-service training

 Through the monitoring and evaluating of our provision, as well as performance management, the SENCO/Head Teacher will identify any particular professional development needs of the staff.
 This will, where appropriate, be linked closely to the school’s development plan.
 All teachers and TA’s will continue to undertake school based and external training.
 Staff undertaking external training will disseminate the information at Staff Meetings.
 The effectiveness of training will be monitored and evaluated by the SENCO and information provided during the annual evaluation of the school’s overall SEND provision.
-The SENCO regularly attends network meetings in order to keep up to date with local and national updates in SEND.

 12. Arrangements for partnership with parents/carers/children